History & Sustainability

 Sustainable Practices

-The cows are not given a large field to roam as they please, but rather, they graze 3-4 small pastures a day.
-This is called ' intensive rotational' or 'total' grazing.
-This allows the grass to completely grow back for full germination before it is grazed again (usually months later).
+Our main herd of cows (we call the Mob) are given three to four small pastures a day.
+This is called ' intensive rotational or 'total' grazing.
+This allows the grass to completely grow back and fully germinate before it is grazed again... usually months later!

 By packing many cattle in small pastures for just a few hours, more nutrients are returned to the soil.
 Manure, urine, and stomped grass are compacted densely in these areas that helps to create very healthy soil.